MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

       :align: center
       :scale: 70%

-- A :guilabel:`localDeploy` task is now visible in the :guilabel:`microej` tasks list,
+- A :guilabel:`localDeploy` task is now visible in the :guilabel:`microej` tasks list.
 - Double-click on the :guilabel:`localDeploy` task to deploy :guilabel:`MyApplication` on the board.
 - :guilabel:`MyApplication` is successfully deployed and the ``Hello World!`` is displayed in the serial terminal: